Entalpic/entaldocs/docs/source/guide/write-documentation.rst

         It can contain any kind of ``.rst`` syntax.

-        And refer to its members: :meth:`~gflownet.proxy.crystals.crystal.Stage`
+        And refer to its members: :meth:`~entaldocs.logger.Logger.prompt`

         .. note::